 The Hanukkah festival is observed by lighting a menorah every day for eight days.
 The typical menorah is a candelabra that has eight branches with an additional branch at the center that is used to light the other candles.
 The Menorah’s eight branches represent the miraculous eight day supply of oil at the Holy Temple in Jerusalem.
 Menorah stands for light, wisdom, and divine inspiration.

 What does it mean to spin the Dreidel during Hanukkah Celebrations?

 When Rose and Dave sent their Hanukkah invitation last year, it read: “You are invited to join us for a Hanukkah celebration and spin the Dreidel.”
 I had no idea what a Dreidel was.
 As it turns out a Dreidel is a fun four-sided spinning topper that is played by children during Hanukkah celebrations.

 The Dreidel is unique in that unlike a regular topper,

 A Dreidel has Hebrew letters N G H and S imprinted on each side.
 These letters are an abbreviation for the Hebrew words Nes Gadol Haya Sham meaning “A great miracle happened there” which refers to the legend of the eight-day replenishing oil that took place at the Holy Temple in Jerusalem.
 For more information on the Dreidel, check out this link The Dreidel from chabad.org

 This year’s Hanukkah celebration at Dave and Rose’s was just as much fun as previous years, filled with laughter, delicious food, drinks, and awesome company.

 There was plenty of food and laughter to keep the Hanukkah celebrations going all evening long 🎂🍷.

-Somehow jokes about wives who boss their husbands around always get a lot of laughs at any party 😀😃😃.
+Somehow jokes about wives and husbands bickering always get a lot of laughs 😀😃😃.

 2016 Hanukkah celebration was another fabulous evening at our dear friends Dave and Rose’s home.